 So, what’s here?

 Links to good stuff.
 The resources are organized by section below.
+Some links are affiliate links, but only with services / products I’ve used personally.

 - A Whole New Mind: Why Right-Brainers Will Rule the Future – Daniel Pink (2006) — emphasizes how ‘right-brain’ thinkers will rule the world, and predicted (or at least foresaw) the coming of working with ideas as replacing monotonous work.